bpmn-os/bpmnos-engine/docs/md/data/main.md

 4. **Ordering requirement**: Rows must be ordered such that parent scope disclosures appear before child scope disclosures.
 For example, process attributes must be disclosed before subprocess attributes for the same instance.

-5. **Global attributes only**: INITIALIZATION and DISCLOSURE expressions can only reference global attributes, not status or data attributes.
+5. **Parse-time evaluated attributes**: INITIALIZATION and DISCLOSURE expressions can reference any attributes previously parse-time evaluated in earlier CSV rows (globals or instance attributes).
+DISCLOSURE is evaluated after INITIALIZATION in the same row, so it can also reference the just-initialized attribute.
+Referenced attributes must be in the node's attributeRegistry.

 ### Global Attributes